kovidgoyal/kitty/docs/keyboard-protocol.rst

 all flags are reset.
 If a push request is received and the stack is full, the oldest entry from the stack must be evicted.

+.. note:: In the interests of interoperation, the XTerm specific sequences `CSI > 4; 1 m` and `CSI > 4; 0 m` are treated as `CSI > 1 u` and `CSI < 1 u`.
+   These codes cause XTerm to use the CSI u encoding for more keys and are therefore treated as similar to the disambiguate progressive enhancement.

 .. _disambiguate:

 Disambiguate escape codes